 Are there quotas for how many graduate applicants are accepted?

 No. There are no quotas of any kind.
 The most competitive of all applicants are offered admission to the program, regardless of academic level.

 Can I choose to be evaluated as an undergraduate?

 No, however applicants enrolled in a course-based Master's that is in progress will be assessed as undergraduate applicants.

 I won’t be finished by the June 30th deadline; can I withdraw from my graduate program if I get an offer?
 My supervisor says that it is okay.

 If I have completed my graduate program am I still considered a graduate applicant?

 Yes.
-You are required to submit the additional material as part of your OMSAS application.
-Without this material your application will be incomplete and not be considered.
+You are required to submit the contact information of a verifier for your program as part of your OMSAS application.
+Without this information your application would be incomplete and may not be considered.